 Finally, we kindly ask that you do not directly share the material you download from our website with others.
 Please point them to our website instead, so they can download it from here.

 Thank you for being fair and respectful of our work!

-Over a number of years, we managed to assemble a substantial collection of material for creatively exploring the Nativity of Christ.
-We collected links to everything in this page for easy reference.
+Over the years, we managed to assemble a substantial collection of material for creatively exploring the Nativity of Christ.
+We are including links to everything in this page for easy reference.

 This was the second animation video we created using our illustrations.
 It has been purposefully left with no narration, so it can be viewed in any language.